Cladun: This is an RPG: Custom Characters

 Custom characters are characters that players create.
 Players choose a job class, a default format of the character, name, the color and form of the characters boss, and conversation type.
 After this, the face of the character, the conversation, and other aspects can be edited.

 Plot

 The story starts with a girl named Pudding and a boy named Soma going to a gate that Pudding believes is a way to go to the magical world "Arcanus Cella".
 Upon entering, they find themselves in Arcanus Cella.
 The story progresses as the player finishes levels to unlock characters and places.
 Each time a floor of a dungeon is finished, more floors are unlocked and sometimes a scene may unlock new characters, or show something about the characters in the game.

 Reception

 Cladun: This is an RPG

-Claddun: This is an RPG received "generally favorable reviews" according to the review aggregation website Metacritic.
+ClaDun: This is an RPG received "generally favorable reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 28 out of 40.